 The governor’s office has stated that transit-oriented development should be a top priority:

-There is no single housing policy that can produce more homes, for a range of incomes, than a transit-oriented development policy that moves high-density housing past simply being zoned for, to actually being constructed – by up to 70 percent more production.
+There is no single housing policy that can produce more homes, for a range of incomes, than a transit-oriented development policy… by up to 70 percent more production.

 Middle housing is widely popular.
-According to a city survey, 81% of respondents support middle housing near transit and jobs and 67% support it in residential areas.
+According to a city survey, 81% of respondents support more middle housing near transit and jobs, and 67% support it in residential areas.
 This is a clear majority in both cases.
 In areas across the country with existing middle housing, it is viewed positively.

-Building middle housing like fourplexes and sixplexes increases housing supply, while preserving and enhancing the family-oriented character of neighborhoods.
-Even without building Manhattan-style skyscrapers, we can increase the number of housing units greatly in our city.
+Even without building Manhattan-style skyscrapers, we can increase the number of housing units greatly in our city, while preserving and enhancing the family-oriented character of residential neighborhoods.
 This means more families will be able to live here, making the area safer and more welcoming.

 Rebuttals to arguments against